 The US minted the 1963 quarter with no mint mark and also the 1963 D quarter.
-The mint mark can be found on the reverse side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

-The value in circulated condition is worth at least its weight in silver.
-The silver melt value is $3.22 as of September 19, 2019.
-This melt value is calculated from the current silver spot price of $17.83 per ounce.
+This coin in circulated condition is worth at least its weight in silver.
+The silver melt value is $3.22 as of January 22, 2020.
+This melt value is calculated from the current silver spot price of $17.81 per ounce.

 The 1963 quarter with no mint mark is worth around $7 in extremely fine condition.
 In uncirculated condition the value is around $9 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 65 can sell for around $15.